desmos-labs/desmos/docs/validators/setup.md

 :::

 ## 1. Run a fullnode
-To become a validator, you must first have `desmosd` installed and be able to run a fullnode.
+To become a validator, you must first have `desmos` installed and be able to run a fullnode.
 You can first [setup your fullnode](../fullnode/overview.md) if you haven't yet.

 :::tip Not enough funds?
 Google Cloud can help you